siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 # Pedagogical Note

 This note does not belong at the beginning of the book.
-The formal construction comes first: ultrareals are positive square-forms, and relation-aware addition uses an admissible descriptor.
+The formal construction comes first: ultrareals are positive square-forms, and the same symbol $+$ is overloaded by layer.
+Lower-case operands name inner states.
+Upper-case operands name visible ultrareals.

 The pedagogical consequence is simpler: